beckerin/Rengar/README.md

 ### Region

-This forces a request to target a specific region instead of the default region set in `kayn`'s config.
-If `.region()` is not used, `kayn` will use the default region to make requests.
+This forces a request to target a specific region instead of the default region set in `rengar`'s config.
+If `.region()` is not used, `rengar` will use the default region to make requests.

 ```javascript
 rengar.Summoner.by.name('hide on bush')